-Because saccades are not always accurate and their trajectories are not always normal, a scheme has been devised to describe both their metrics and their trajectories.
+Because saccades are not always accurate and their trajectories are not always normal, a scheme has been devised to describe both their metrics and trajectories.
 The pulse-step of innervation necessary to make a saccade is used to define what is meant by orthometric, hypometric, or hypermetric eye movements.
-The final gaze position that the eye assumes (after the effects of both pulse and step) is used to measure saccadic accuracy.
+The final gaze position that the eye assumes (after the effects of both the pulse and step) is used to measure saccadic accuracy.
 The step determines metrics, and the relationship between the pulse and step determines the trajectory (i.e., the way in which the eye arrives at its final position).
-Saccades can be orthometric, hypometric, or hypermetric and can have numerous trajectory variations.
+Saccades may be either orthometric, hypometric, or hypermetric and may have numerous trajectory variations.
 The latter have been identified as normal, slow, overshoot, undershoot, dynamic overshoot, discrete decelerations, and multiple closely spaced saccades.
 A complete description of a particular saccade must include both metrics and trajectory; a refixation may include several saccades of varying metrics and trajectories.
-A thorough discussion of saccadic metrics along with a recursive shorthand notation for metrics and trajectories is found in the article by Schmidt et al.18 All of the possible departures from the norm of the saccadic system were derived from and illustrated in Schmidt's article on myasthenia gravis.
+A thorough discussion of saccadic metrics along with a recursive shorthand notation for metrics and trajectories may be found in Schmidt et al.29 All the possible departures from the norm of the saccadic system were derived from and illustrated in Schmidt's article on myasthenia gravis.

 Other factors may influence the speed of saccades; both attention and state of convergence can play a role.
-Saccades made under conditions of increased demand for accuracy are slower than normal.19 This has been found to be associated with increased co-contraction of the extraocular muscles, presumably increasing the stiffness of the plant, both statically and dynamically.20 The discovery of fibromuscular "pulleys," through which the extraocular muscles pass, provides a mechanism by which this can be accomplished.21 These compliant pulleys are under active control and can change the effective moment arm of the muscles, thereby altering the dynamics of the resulting eye movement.
+Saccades made under conditions of increased demand for accuracy are slower than normal.30 This has been found to be associated with increased co-contraction of the extraocular muscles, presumably increasing the stiffness of the plant, both statically and dynamically.31 The discovery of fibromuscular "pulleys," through which the extraocular muscles pass, provides a mechanism by which this can be accomplished.32 These compliant pulleys are under active control and can change the effective moment arm of the muscles, thereby altering the dynamics of the resulting eye movement.